-Students seeking an undergraduate degree in corporate communications and public affairs receive a broad background in the liberal arts, followed by a major curriculum that prepares them for graduate and professional studies and/or work in agencies, corporations, nonprofit organizations, cultural and educational institutions, associations, and government.
-The CCPA curriculum is designed to introduce students to the historical development of the communication field and educate them about the principles and theories behind organizational and public communication.
+Students seeking an undergraduate degree in communication studies receive a broad background in the liberal arts, followed by a major curriculum that prepares them for graduate and professional studies and/or work in agencies; corporations; nonprofit organizations; cultural, legal and educational institutions; associations; and government.
+The curriculum is designed to introduce students to the historical development of the communication field and educate them about the principles and theories behind organizational and public communication.
 Students also develop requisite communication skills, gain awareness of the ethical responsibilities of professional communicators, and develop the communication and management capabilities required for success in a global environment.
 After developing a strong core of fundamental communication skills and knowledge, students learn how to apply those skills in organizational and public contexts.
-The CCPA program emphasizes critical thinking, problem-solving, research and writing.
+The Communication Studies program emphasizes critical thinking, problem-solving, research and writing.

-In addition to major coursework in the division, corporate communications and public affairs students must complete a minor.
+In addition to major coursework in the division, communication studies students must complete a minor.
 Determination of the minor should be considered carefully and should enhance and broaden the student's learning experience at SMU beyond the major.
 In keeping with the recommendations of the American Communication Association, the Public Relations Society of America's Task Force on Undergraduate Education, and the standards of the Accrediting Council for Education in Journalism and Mass Communications, students should select minors that emphasize the liberal arts.
-CCPA students must work closely with their academic adviser to ensure compliance with these standards.
-Students seeking to double major or minor in another communication-related field may need to complete more than the minimum 122 total hours required for graduation.
+Students seeking to double major or minor in another communicationrelated field may need to complete more than the minimum 122 total hours required for graduation.

-Students are encouraged to participate in service-learning opportunities and make important career connections through supervised internships with Dallasarea businesses.
+Students are encouraged to participate in service-learning opportunities and make important career connections through supervised internships with a range of businesses globally and locally.

-For more information about the CCPA degree program, visit www.meadows. smu.edu/ccpa.
+More information about the Communication Studies degree program is available at www.meadows.smu.edu/com.

 Admission.
-In addition to those requirements of the University and of the Meadows School of the Arts, undergraduate students planning to major or minor in corporate communications and public affairs must complete: ENGL 1301, 1302; one math course chosen from STAT 1301, 2301, 2331; and 12 hours of CCPA core coursework: CCPA 2308, 2310, 2327, 3375.
-Students must earn a grade of C or better in each of these seven core courses before a major or minor may be declared.
-A minimum GPA of 3.0 is required in these 21 hours of core coursework before a student may apply to the CCPA major or minor.
-A core course may not be repeated to meet the requirements to declare CCPA as a major or minor.
+In addition to those requirements of the University and of the Meadows School of the Arts, undergraduate students planning to major or minor in communication studies must complete ENGL 1301, 1302; one math course chosen from STAT 1301, 2301, 2331; and six hours of communication studies core coursework: COMM 2310, 2327.
+Students must earn a grade of C or better in each of these five core courses before a major or minor may be declared.
+Once declared, students must success-fully complete the remaining six hours of communication studies core coursework (COMM 2308, 3375) before taking any upper-division electives, with the exception of COMM 2300, 3300, which are open to all majors.
+Core coursework may not be repeated to meet the requirements to declare communication studies as a major or minor.